- Reference Number: HEY-605/2020

 Keep the wound clean and dry and look for signs of swelling, redness or discharge.
 If you notice any of these or have excessive pain at the wound site you should contact your doctor.

 The wound is normally closed with dissolvable stitches or glue, which do not need to be removed.
 You will be informed by your nurse there are any stitches to be removed.

-The dressing should be kept on for 48 hours after the procedure, after which it may be removed.
+The dressing (if applicable) should be kept on for 48 hours after the procedure, after which it may be removed.
 If the wound is clean and dry it may be left without a dressing.

-If you have any concerns about the wound site you can either make an appointment to have it reviewed with the Practice Nurse at your GP surgery or contact the ECG Department directly on telephone number 01482 461537.
+If you have any concerns about the wound site you can either make an appointment to have it reviewed with the practice nurse at your doctor’s surgery or contact the Implantable Device Clinic directly (01482) 461563.